Open Source AI Agent Framework for Enterprise

 Personal agents solve personal workflows.
 AtlasClaw solves enterprise ones.

 Personal agents are useful for individuals.
-AtlasClaw is built for organizations that need a multi-user AI agent, governed execution, system integration, and model control.
+AtlasClaw is built for organizations that need a multi-user AI agent, governed execution, provider-based integrations, webhook AI integration, and model control.

 Multi-user deployment